Sewing room lighting ideas

 I see that they are more expensive though.
 I am looking at this light now: Daylight LED Slimline Table Lamp

-Let’s look now at floor lamps that allows you to easily direct the light to exactly where you need it.
+Let’s look now at floor lamps that allow you to easily direct the light to exactly where you need it.
 I recommend something like this Natural Daylight LED Flex Floor Lamp.

 The Natural Daylight LED Flex Lamp has an expansive 12.5-inch shade and a rubberized flexible neck.
-With touch activated controls, you can adjust the brightness levels and the smart memory feature remembers your last brightness setting.
+With touch-activated controls, you can adjust the brightness levels and the smart memory feature remembers your last brightness setting.
 It’s really like natural daylight indoors!
-And they say that super bright natural daylight OttLite leds rated to last up to 40,000 hours!
+And they say that super bright natural daylight OttLite LEDs are rated to last up to 40,000 hours!

 Yes, this requires a little bit of work to install but the result is well worth it, the closet looks different and I find things much easier.
 And the light strip looks so nice that I am planning to install it under the kitchen cabinets also.